2 Broadway: Site

-Much of the site was previously occupied by George B. Post's ten-story New York Produce Exchange headquarters, erected between 1881 and 1884.
+Much of the site was previously occupied by the ten-story New York Produce Exchange headquarters, erected between 1881 and 1884 to designs by George B. Post.
 The structure had been built at a time when the Produce Exchange was in high demand; in 1900, the exchange performed $15 million of business every day.
 By the 1950s, membership at the Produce Exchange had declined to five hundred from its peak membership of three thousand.
 The site was also occupied by three smaller buildings, including a five-story structure at 76 Broad Street.

 Architecture

 2 Broadway was designed by Emery Roth & Sons and completed in 1959.
 It was one of several large post-World War II buildings the firm erected in Manhattan, besides the Pan Am Building, 1290 Avenue of the Americas, and the Chemical New York Trust Building.
 The current exterior dates to 1999, when Skidmore, Owings & Merrill (SOM) installed new cladding on the building.

 The structure consists of 32 stories, with a height of 421 ft.
 The design fills most of the lot, with the building rising in triple setbacks.
 The building was designed so it occupied the maximum volume and massing allowed under zoning regulations at the time.
 Under a subsequent change to the zoning code, proposed one year after 2 Broadway was completed, the building would have exceeded the maximum shape of that code.